Revision Info: Documentation for ARchi VR Version 3.3 - April 2024

 }

-The "do": "observe" task creates the execution of an operation that is triggered when one of the variables values is changed.
-Such a constraint is executed in realtime at 60 frames per second.
+task creates an execution environment that triggers an operation when one or more values of the observed variables has changed.
+Such parametric constraints are executed in realtime at 60 frames per second.

 {